-For complete information on specifying time values, refer to the OpenVMS User's Manual or the online help topic Date.
+For complete information on specifying time values, see the OpenVMS User's Manual or the online help topic Date.

-/BY_OWNER[=uic] /NOBY_OWNER
+/BY_OWNER[=uic] /NOBY OWNER

 Selects only those files whose owner user identification code (UIC) matches the specified owner UIC.
 The default UIC is that of the current process.